 6. Principle of Loss Minimization

-According to this principle the insured should be responsible to protect the insured property.
-He should try his best to minimize the losses in occurrence of any accident or damage to the insured object.
+According to this principle, the insured should be responsible to protect the insured property.
+He should try his best to minimize the losses in the occurrence of any accident or damage to the insured object.

 7. Principle of Causa Proxima (Nearest Cause)

-According to thus principle if there are more than one causes of occurrence of the damage to the insured object the nearest cause should be taken into account to decide the amount of compensation that the insurer would be liable to pay.
+According to this principle if there are more than one cause of occurrence of the damage to the insured object the nearest cause should be taken into account to decide the amount of compensation that the insurer would be liable to pay.

 Career in Insurance